“Devórame otra vez, ven devórame otra vez

 But there was a time not so long ago when I could not stand to hear salsa.
-As a kid at family parties, the first sounds of a salsa song and I was gone!
-If I didn’t escape, my aunts and uncles would throw me and my cousins into a circle and force us to dance, our feet fumbling and our hands awkwardly swaying trying to find a grip on the others’ torso.
+As a kid at family parties, the first sounds of a salsa song- I was gone!
+If I didn’t escape, my aunts and uncles would throw my cousins and I into a circle and force us to dance, our feet fumbling and our hands awkwardly swaying trying to find a grip on the others’ torso.
 Just thinking about it makes me wanna cringe.

-But, alas, Salsa was always playing in our house.
-On Sunday mornings we all knew it was cleaning day when my mother put a cassette on the radio.
+But, alas, salsa was always playing in our home.
+On Sunday mornings we all knew it was cleaning day when my mother would put a cassette in the radio.
 The music alternated between salsa and lover’s rock reggae, but it was the former that made me groan.
 Maybe it was a reminder of those awkward family gatherings when cousins didn’t understand the meaning of ‘cousin’ and hands groped every which way.

 But one night, my whole attitude changed.